mirkobrombin/go-module-router/docs/modules.md

 it.

-Of course, this is not a feature of this library, but a Go feature, so enjoy the full power of Go's build system.
+Of course, this is not a feature of this library, but a Go feature, so enjoy the full power of the Go's build system.

 ```go
 //go:build !payments